Last Updated on March 16, 2021 by Britt Ervin

-This Mexican style Gazpacho with roasted bell peppers, poblano and jalapeno has just the right amount of spice to make this classic chilled soup so delicious!
+Roasted Pepper Gazpacho – This Mexican-style Gazpacho with roasted bell peppers, poblano and jalapeno peppers has just the right amount of spice to make this classic chilled soup so delicious!

 Gazpacho is a chilled soup that originated in Spain.
 Gazpacho is now popular in many Latin American countries, including Mexico.